NeaByteLab/MoonPhases/README.md

 ### Prerequisites

-- Node.js 18+
+- Node.js 20.19+ or 22.12+ (required for Vite 7.x)
-- npm or yarn
+- npm or yarn for package management

 ### Installation